euclid-egbs/HistoricList/README.md

 ## Whichfields.ipynb

-A simple jupyter notebook to find the fields in which we can find an object at given (ra,dec).
+A simple jupyter notebook to retrieve the fields in which we can find an object at given (ra,dec).
-For a given (ra,dec) we obtain the list of images and subquadrants in which we can find the object.
+For a given (ra,dec) we obtain the list of image names and subquadrants in which we can find the object.

-In the nxt cell, we can also obtain the pixel coodinates in each of the subquadrants.
+In the next cell, we can also obtain the pixel coodinates in each of the subquadrants.

-Consider that the astrometry is only approximate with a linear transformation.
-There might be a discrepancy of tens of pixel with the correct position.
+Consider that the astrometry is only approximate because it only implements a linear transformation from the information found in the header.
+There might be discrepancies of the order of tens of pixel from the real position.

+## HistoricList.txt

+The list of all historic microlensing events found in EGBS with their parameters extracted from OGLE, MOA or KMTNet web pages.
+The total amounts to 8025 events.

 ## Real_fields_and_events.png

 This image contains a plot of the EGBS fields with all historic microlensing events found in the fields.

-## HistoricList.txt

-The list of all historic microlensing events found in EGBS with their parameters extracted from OGLE, MOA or KMTNet web pages.

 # Current work